Are you struggling to master the SEO basics? If you are, there’s no better time to get up to speed.

-Organic search makes up around one-third of traffic to company websites.
+Organic search makes up over 50% of overall traffic to company websites.

-It accounts for more traffic than paid and social put together!
+It accounts for more than paid and social put together!

 What does that tell us?